Everything You Need To Know About Starting A Real Estate Brokerage

-The complete guide to starting your own successful real estate brokerage in 2024
+The complete guide to starting your own successful real estate brokerage firm in 2025.

-With almost 150,000 real estate firms in the U.S., you face some strong competition when starting your own brokerage.
+With almost 360,000 real estate firms in the U.S., launching your own brokerage comes with stiff competition.

 Step 1: Getting the Foundations Right

-Let’s take a look at what you need to do before starting your brokerage.
+Any sustainable business is built on a solid foundation.
+Let’s take a look at what you need to do first before starting your brokerage:

-➡️ Get your real estate broker license (or hire a licensed real estate broker)
+Get your real estate broker license (or hire a licensed broker)

-In the U.S., a real estate broker is responsible for the transactions that are processed under their license.
-This person is accountable for everything related to the transaction, including legal compliance and their real estate agents’ performance.
+In the U.S., a real estate broker is responsible for the transactions processed under their license.
+This person is accountable for everything related to the transaction, including legal compliance and the performance of the real estate agents.

-If you want to open a brokerage, you either need to get a broker’s license yourself or hire someone to broker transactions for you.
+If you want to open a real estate firm, you need to get a license or hire someone to broker transactions.

 Find out from your local Real Estate Bureau what the licensing requirements are for you or the broker you hire.

 You typically have to complete a course ranging from around 40 to a few hundred hours, such as the LRE8170 Broker Pre-License and LRE8171 Applied Real Estate Principles courses offered at Harper College.
-You may also need some prior experience as a real estate agent.
+You may also need some prior experience as a real estate agent to qualify for a broker’s license.

 One of the first things to decide on is the business structure.
-Brokerages can operate as a sole proprietorship, LLC, partnership, or corporation.
+Your business entity could be a sole proprietorship, limited liability company (LLC), partnership, or corporation:

-Most people choose to operate their brokerage as a limited liability company (LLC).
-An LLC is a simple business structure that lessens personal liability and often provides better protection of your personal assets.
+Most people operate their brokerage as a limited liability company (LLC), as it is a simple business structure that lessens personal liability and often provides better protection of your personal assets.
 You won’t require a board of directors or need to hold formal shareholder meetings.

 Unless you have startup capital and experience, we recommend beginning with a minimum viable brokerage.